cfengine/documentation/reference/promise-types/edit_line/insert_lines.markdown

 #### insert_if_not_match_from_list

-**Description**: Insert line if it DOES NOT fully match a regex in the list
+**Description:** Insert line if it DOES NOT fully match a regex in the list

 The complement of `insert_if_match_from_list`.
 If the line does *not* match a line in the secondary file, it is inserted into the file being